Alex-Wengg/CodeGrind-Bot-wiki/Developer-Setup.md

 1. Create a discord application (https://discord.com/developers/applications)

-2. Add bot by adding your application's client id to this link https://discord.com/oauth2/authorize?client_id=your_bot_client_id&scope=bot&permissions=8 , then press on the link to add it to your selected server.
+2. Add bot by adding your application's client id to this link https://discord.com/oauth2/authorize?client_id=[YOUR BOT CLIENT ID]&scope=bot&permissions=8 , then press on the link to add it to your selected server.

 3. Create a MongoDB database (https://www.mongodb.com/)